LeChatP/RootAsRole/ebpf/README.md

 WARNING: CAP_SYS_ADMIN is rarely needed and can be very dangerous to grant
 ```

 Now we see that sshd needs cap_dac_override, it is mainly because the files that the program want to access are owned by root.
-So we got two choices : chown all the files for sshd, or grant cap_dac_override to sshd.
-We can just add CAP_DAC_OVERRIDE to our config
+So we got two choices : chown all the files needed for sshd, or grant cap_dac_override to sshd.
+We can just add CAP_DAC_OVERRIDE to our config.

 ```Xml
     <role name="sshd">